-Since 2002 I have worked for several independent fostering agencies and joined the charity Diagrama over 3 years ago.
-Initially I was employed as a supervising social worker supporting foster carers in the South East and have subsequently worked as a Learning and Development Manager, a Registered Manager and am now one of Diagrama’s Fostering and Adoption Team Managers.
+“Since 2002, I have worked for several independent fostering agencies and joined the charity Diagrama over 3 years ago.
+Initially, I was employed as a supervising social worker supporting foster carers in the South East and have subsequently worked as a Learning and Development Manager, a Registered Manager and am now one of Diagrama’s Fostering and Adoption Team Managers.
 I also spent ten years managing a Residential Family Unit, living on site for five years with my husband and our three children.
-Working in the Residential Family Unit, included supporting parents to care for their child and being part of a team that helps and assesses the parent’s ability to care and safeguard their children.
+Working in the Residential Family Unit, included supporting parents in caring for their child and being part of a team that helps and assesses the parent’s ability to care for and safeguard their children.

-Once our first placement was made, I quickly realised that there wasn’t a magic key to a box which held all the answers and sometimes all I could do was empathise with the foster carer as to how challenging life could be.
-I learnt so much from the carers I was supporting, and they knew that because of our home environment I understood their challenges and frustrations but could share and enjoy their delight in small successes.
+Once our first placement was made, I quickly realised that there wasn’t a magic key to a box which held all the answers and sometimes, all I could do was empathise with the foster carer as to how challenging life could be.
+I learnt so much from the carers I was supporting, and they knew that because of our home environment, I understood their challenges and frustrations but could share and enjoy their delight in small successes.

-Initially my husband and I fostered three unrelated teenage males, what can I say, we were younger and very enthusiastic and perhaps a little naïve!
-My goodness we learnt a lot, life was very busy and we got to know the local police quite well.
+Initially, my husband and I fostered three unrelated teenage males, what can I say, we were younger and very enthusiastic and perhaps a little naïve!
+My goodness we learnt a lot, life was very busy, and we got to know the local police quite well.

-Life is busy, but I wouldn’t change either welcoming those teenage boys, or welcoming the families who now come into our home.
-It is an absolute pleasure to see some of the boys we spent hours agonising over, becoming parents, and ensuring that their children do not have the lives that they once had.
-Hearing about the lives these boys are making with their new families makes all the challenges we encountered along the way so worthwhile!
+Life is busy, but I wouldn’t change either welcoming those teenage boys or welcoming the families who now come into our home.
+It is an absolute pleasure to see some of the boys we spent hours agonising over becoming parents and ensuring that their children do not have the lives that they once had.
+Hearing about the lives, these boys are making with their new families makes all the challenges we encountered along the way so worthwhile!”

-Watch Margaret’s story here.https://www.youtube-nocookie.com/embed/aiIZYlL4oDs
+Watch Margaret’s story here.

-If you are interested in Fostering with us and want to find out more you can register to attend our next Fostering information evening here.
+If you are interested in Fostering with us and want to find out more, you can register to attend our next Fostering information evening here.

 Or Email us at email@example.com or call 0800 802 1910